DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 DePaul vs. Chicago State Betting Trends

-- DePaul has won three games against the spread this season, while failing to cover eight times.

-- So far this season, five out of the Blue Demons' 11 games have hit the over.

-- Chicago State has put together a 7-10-1 ATS record so far this year.
+- DePaul has compiled a 3-8-0 ATS record so far this year.

+- In the Blue Demons' 11 games this season, the combined scoring has gone over the point total five times.

 - So far this season, eight out of the Cougars' 18 games with an over/under have gone over the point total.